-You can find out more about our work on food and diet, including our healthyliving award for caterers and our Community Food and Health Scotland website below.
+You can find out more about our work on food and diet, including our healthyliving award for caterers and our Community Food and Health (Scotland) programme below.

 - The cost of eating a healthy diet is greater than the cost of eating a less healthy diet.

-- Eating a healthy diet can help reduce the risk of developing serious conditions including heart disease, certain cancers, obesity and type 2 diabetes.
+- Eating a healthy diet can help reduce the risk of heart disease, certain cancers, obesity and type 2 diabetes.

 Food and health inequalities

-People on low incomes and those living in deprived areas often consume a less healthy diet and are therefore more likely to experience the adverse health outcomes associated with a poor diet.
-This could be due to them not having affordable healthy food options available where they live.
+People on lower incomes and those from the most deprived groups may be unable to consume a healthier diet because of a lack of access to healthy, affordable, acceptable food and are therefore more likely to experience the adverse health outcomes associated with a poor diet.

 When considering the impact of food prices relative to income, the lowest income groups spend a greater part of their income on food.
 They are also most affected by rises in price.
 Food poverty is a reality for many low income households in Scotland due to the rising cost of food and decreases in household income.